Americans consume some 50 billion hamburgers a yr. What’s so difficult approximately shaping some floor meat right into a patty and cooking it?

 Meat specialists, cookbook authors, and chefs say lots.

 We use the incorrect grind of beef.
 We manage the meat and form them wrong.
-We cook dinner them wrong.
+Then, we cook dinner them wrong.

 Popular Burger Toppings